El Gouna Travel Guide: Egypt's Planned Lagoon Resort Town

 El Gouna Film Festival

 The El Gouna Film Festival runs annually in October and is one of the more significant film events in the Arab world, attracting international submissions and some recognisable names.
-If your visit coincides with it, accommodation books out quickly — plan ahead.
+If your visit coincides with it, accommodation books out quickly — plan two to three months ahead.

 Who It Suits